Frequently Asked Questions

 How are samples stored at the ECL?

 Samples can be mailed to and from the ECL (priority shipping is available) and standard sample containers are mailed to users at their request for easy packaging of material.
-On-site samples can be stored at room temperature, 5 °C, -20 °C, or -80 °C, or in our cryostore.
+On-site samples can be stored at room temperature, 4 °C, -20 °C, or -80 °C, or in liquid nitrogen vapor.
 Flammable and acid storage conditions are available at room temperature as well.
-Pricing depends on the volume of the storage container.
+Pricing depends on the storage condition and the volume of the storage container.

 What kind of restrictions does ECL place on the samples it can work with?

 The ECL can currently accept samples up to Biosafety Level (BSL) 2.
 We can accept any chemicals typical handled in a lab provided they are accompanied by MSDS documentation, but can not accept radioactive or controlled substances.
 Samples must either be shipped to us in ECL approved containers, or drop shipped from an approved list of suppliers.
 The ECL system is designed to ensure best practices in the handling of both biological and chemical samples to protect both our users' experiments and our team members.